+KINPP 233

-KINPP 2333.0 unitsTechniques of Strength and Conditioning54 hours lecture
+Techniques of Strength and Conditioning 54 hours lecture

 This course is designed for the student in the Personal Trainer Certificate Program, planning to study and teach movement as it relates to exercise under both normal and injured conditions.
 Students learn the practical implications of bone, joint, nerve, and muscle actions.
 Emphasis is placed on applying body alignment, range of motion, stabilization, and acceleration principles to the development of safe exercise programs.